jd-opensource/joyqueue/docs/en/performance.md

 ## Result and Conclusion
-Experiment run each benchmark case duration 10 minutes,and the result show in the following table.
+Experiment run each benchmark case duration 10 minutes,producer threads is experimental,which decide by cpu,network I/O and disk I/O bottleneck. and the result show in the following table.

 | case | CPU(%) |Mem(%)| Network I/O(MB/s) | Disk I(MB/s)|QPS|
 | :----:| :----: |:----:|:----:|:----:|:----:|